mikifus/wp-thermometer/README.md

 - deadline *(date with format: "yyyy-mm-dd")*
 - percent *(Will not change the 'current' value accordingly)*

+## Translations ##
+You can translate the plugin easily with Poedit using .po files in the "/lang/" dir inside the file folder.
+I'll be thankful if you make new translations.

 ## To do ##
 - Make it possible to use the shortcode without any record in the database
 - Make the Widget work.
 With an option box.